Sauvie Island Center

 Incentives

 The early bird gets the worm!
-For the first three weeks in November (one per week), individuals donating more than $50 to the Sauvie Island Center will be enterred to win these fabulous prizes courtesy of our business partners.
+For the first two weeks in November (one per week), individuals donating more than 25$ to the Sauvie Island Center will be entered to win these fabulous prizes

-November 1st - pizza party from Dove Vive
+November 1st - gift card from Portland Nursery

-November 7th - shopping spree from Garden Fever
+November 7th - gift card from Portland Nursery

 Each term students from Portland State University's Capstone program lead field trips and help us to maintain our teaching garden.

-We are grateful to other business partners who have provided financial support for our programs in 2022 including: Providence Health & Service, Tillamook Creamery, Remax Equity Group, Environmental Resource Management, and Columbia Bank
+We are grateful to other business partners who have provided financial support for our programs in 2023 including: Environmental Resource Management, Portland Nursery, Providence Health & Service, Tillamook Creamery

 5032015923